zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/data-annotation-attributes/column-attribute.md

 ```
 #### Fluent API

 The Fluent API equivalent to the `Column` attribute is [HasColumnName](/configuration/fluent-api/hascolumnname-method).
 The Fluent API equivalent to specifying the data type is [HasColumnType](/configuration/fluent-api/hascolumntype-method).
-Column ordering is not implemented in Fluent API.
+Column ordering is not supported in Fluent API.